Packing list for cycle touring |

 - Foodstuffs

-We usually take packets of French dried soup with us (better quality than we could buy at our destination), and whatever sort of teabag we least detest at the time (Earl Grey for Peru).
+We usually take packets of French dried soup with us (better quality than we could buy at our destination), and whatever sort of teabag we least detest at the time .
+Dried porcini and good quality cocoa powder are valuable luxuries.

 Medical